Get all the latest data for Greece

 What is driving property prices up or down in Greece as of 2026?

-As of early 2026, the top three factors driving property prices in Greece are strong tourism-linked investor demand, constrained supply in high-demand locations, and elevated construction costs that keep new builds expensive.
+As of 2026, the top three factors driving property prices in Greece are limited modern supply, strong foreign and tourism-linked demand, and investment supported by EU funds and infrastructure projects.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Greece here.